huisedenanhai/YASL/README.md

 Yet Another Shading Language.

-A strong typed functional IR that compiles to GLSL.
+A strong typed functional(not really) IR that compiles to GLSL.